Components of Romantic Relationships: The 5 C’s.

 When people attempt to remedy a struggling relationship, some engage in “behavior modification” therapies, also known as CBT (cognitive behavior therapy).
 Here, professionals advise couples to modify behaviors to be more accommodating to the other person to “listen” and to “respect” the other’s needs.

 But this simplistic approach tends to be short-sighted because “natural behaviors” follow what people intuitively understand about themselves and their partners.
-If one doesn’t understand the other person, let alone themselves, giving people canned behaviors like “listen” and “respect” has a tendency to backfire.
+If one doesn’t understand the other person, let alone themselves, instructing people to behave in specific ways, such as “listening” and “respecting” their partner has a tendency to backfire.

 If instead, the “comedian-in-training” is given sufficient background on a topic, where they can learn about the subtle, possibly paradoxical nuances of a familiar experience, they will then realize what is actually funny about the topic, making it more likely they can deliver an authentic-sounding monologue.